S3-working-group/s3-practical-guide/docs/backlog.md

 Types of backlog include:

--   <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> backlog
+-   <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The sum of activities involved in setting objectives and making and evolving decisions (policies) that guide people toward achieving those objectives, for the entire organization or specific people within it.">governance</a> backlog
 -   <a href="glossary.html#entry-operations" class="glossary-tooltip" data-toggle="tooltip" title="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</a> backlog
 -   [sprint](planning-and-review-meetings.html) backlog
 -   product backlog